nsrau/azure-docs.it-it/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 Per eseguire la migrazione delle macchine virtuali in una rete virtuale, migrare la rete virtuale.
 Le macchine virtuali migreranno automaticamente con la rete virtuale.
 Selezionare la rete virtuale per cui si vuole eseguire la migrazione.
 > [!NOTE]
-> [Eseguire la migrazione della singola macchina virtuale classica](migrate-single-classic-to-resource-manager.md) creando una nuova macchina virtuale di Resource Manager con dischi gestiti usando i file VHD (sistema operativo e dati) della macchina virtuale.
+> [Migrate a single virtual machine](migrate-single-classic-to-resource-manager.md) created using the classic deployment model by creating a new Resource Manager virtual machine with Managed Disks by using the VHD (OS and data) files of the virtual machine.
 <br>

 > [!NOTE]
-> Il nome della rete virtuale potrebbe essere diverso da quello mostrato nel nuovo portale.
-Il nuovo portale di Azure visualizza il nome come `[vnet-name]` ma il nome effettivo della rete virtuale è di tipo `Group [resource-group-name] [vnet-name]`.
-Prima della migrazione, controllare il nome effettivo della rete virtuale usando il comando `Get-AzureVnetSite | Select -Property Name` o visualizzarlo nel portale di Azure precedente.
+> The virtual network name might be different from what is shown in the new portal.
+The new Azure portal displays the name as `[vnet-name]`, but the actual virtual network name is of type `Group [resource-group-name] [vnet-name]`.
+Before you start the migration, look up the actual virtual network name by using the command `Get-AzureVnetSite | Select -Property Name` or view it in the old Azure portal.

 In questo esempio viene impostato il nome **myVnet** per la rete virtuale.
 Sostituire il nome della rete virtuale di esempio con il nome della propria rete virtuale.